STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 Our story →

 Schedule for pre-exposure vaccination.
-Pre-exposure is the most common reason for vaccination.
-The standard schedule is two doses, given at least 28 days apart.
-Full protection is considered to be established about two weeks after the second dose.
-The Specialist GP gives the first dose at the consult where appropriate and books you in for the second dose.
+Two doses, given at least 28 days apart.
+Full protection is considered to be established about 2 weeks after the second dose.
+The Specialist GP gives the first dose at the consult where appropriate and books the second dose.
 Boosters are not routinely recommended for most people after completing the two-dose course; immune-compromised people may need additional doses depending on their condition.

 Schedule for post-exposure vaccination.
-Post-exposure vaccination is strongest when given within 4 days of a known or suspected exposure.
-Vaccination given between 4 and 14 days after exposure may still be useful, primarily to reduce severity if infection occurs.
-The first dose is given at the consult; a second dose follows the standard 28-day-apart interval if you had not previously completed pre-exposure vaccination.
-If you think you have been exposed, contact the clinic as soon as possible.
+Vaccination between 4 and 14 days after exposure may still be useful, primarily to reduce severity if infection occurs.
+The first dose is given at the consult; a second dose follows the 28-day interval if pre-exposure vaccination had not been completed.

 Frequently asked questions about Mpox vaccination in Melbourne